OceanParcels/virtualship/design-doc.md

 # FAQ

-- How does this "Essence of Virtualship" above fit for biological oceanography?
+- How does this "Essence of VirtualShip" above fit for biological oceanography?
 Do they also have a concept of 'instruments'?
-  - For now let's focus on field data that is provided through Copernicus marine (down the line we might support other data providers).
+  - For now let's focus on field data that is provided through the Copernicus Marine Service (down the line we might support other data providers).

 ---